Charles Revson: Early years

-Revson was born in Somerville, Massachusetts after his family immigrated from Canada to the United States.
+Revson was born in Somerville, Massachusetts, after his family immigrated from Canada to the United States.
 He was raised in Manchester, New Hampshire.
 His father, Samuel Revson, was born in Lithuania and of Lithuanian-Jewish heritage; his mother, Jeanette Weiss Revson, in Austria-Hungary and of German-Jewish background.
 His parents emigrated to Boston in the late 19th century where they had eight other children.
 Jeanette died young of pneumonia in the 1920s.
 Jeanette's parents, Saul J. and Mary Ella Greenberg Weiss, influenced many of their offspring to pursue success.
 Many of the Weiss family descendants exhibited qualities such as the perfectionism and aestheticism evident in Charles Revson's career.
 Revson, like many other Weiss family descendants, disassociated from most of the family of origin to create a fiercely autonomous identity.

 Revson's father worked as a cigar roller in Manchester, not far from where the Revsons lived in the Squog Area, a German-American neighborhood that was part of Manchester's "West Side".
-Revson moved to Boston to live with Weiss family members after graduating from Manchester High School West.
+Revson moved to Boston after graduating from Manchester High School West.